Sajjon/Shaman/README.md

 # Shaman 🧙🏾
 _Shaman_ is Swift wrapper around the [SHA-256 implementation in libsecp256k1 (bitcoin-core/secp256k1)](https://github.com/bitcoin-core/secp256k1) with feature of initializing a SHA256 hasher with some precomputed midstate.

-The actual hasher is named _Shaman256_ in order to avoid name conflict with swift-crypto / CryptoKit's _SHA256_ hasher.
+The hasher type is named _Shaman256_ in order to avoid name conflict with [CryptoKit's `SHA256` hasher](https://developer.apple.com/documentation/cryptokit/sha256).

-The _Shaman256_ hasher conforms to [CryptoKit's HashFunction](https://developer.apple.com/documentation/cryptokit/hashfunction) and produces digests of type [Shaman256.Digest], which conforms to swift-crypto / CryptoKit's [`Digest`](https://developer.apple.com/documentation/cryptokit/digest) protocol.
+The _Shaman256_ hasher conforms to [CryptoKit's HashFunction](https://developer.apple.com/documentation/cryptokit/hashfunction) and produces digests of type _Shaman256.Digest_, which conforms to [CryptoKit's `Digest`](https://developer.apple.com/documentation/cryptokit/digest) protocol.

 ## Usage